EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party U and V must make sure that unprotected data does not trigger any harmful actions.
 In particular, this applies to EXT_1 in the asymmetrical case, and KID in the symmetrical case.
 Party V should be aware that replays of EDHOC message_1 cannot be detected unless unless previous nonces are stored.

 The availability of a secure pseudorandom number generator and truly random seeds are essential for the security of EDHOC.
 If no true random number generator is available, a truly random seed must be provided from an external source.
 If ECDSA is supported, "deterministic ECDSA" as specified in RFC6979 is RECOMMENDED.

+Nonces MUST NOT be reused, both parties MUST generate fresh random nonces.
+Ephemeral keys SHOULD NOT be reused, both parties SHOULD generate fresh random ephemeral key pairs.

 The referenced processing instructions in {{SP-800-56a}} must be complied with, including deleting the intermediate computed values along with any ephemeral ECDH secrets after the key derivation is completed.